AhmadYousif89/taxi-website/README.md

 # Taxi-Website
 - Landing Page For Taxi Company.
+- responsive layout.
-- using Css Grid mainly and some Flexbox.
+- using Css Grid mainly and some Flexbox and Js.